Highbury is the Moor Green home that Joseph Chamberlain had built.

 Edgbaston Debating Society

-and also became a teacher in
+and also became a teacher in classes at the Church of the

 Messiah.
-The church stood on
+The church stood on the bridge over the canal

-the Black Sabbath bench is
+where the Black Sabbath bench is today.

 A lasting legacy of self improvement we can see today is